-Overhead Contact System (OCS) foundation installation is on hold as the project team shifts focus and resources to resolution of Differing Site Conditions (DSCs) found during potholing.
-The intent of the effort is to clear more locations for foundations installation, which will improve the efficiency of work and avoid the risk of skipping locations.
-Balfour Beatty Infrastructure, Inc. (BBII) and PCEP staff have worked to resolve conflicts found during potholing and began design solutions for conflicts that cannot be avoided.
+Overhead Contact System (OCS) foundation installation remains on hold as the project team focuses resources on the resolution of Differing Site Conditions (DSCs) found during potholing.
+Balfour Beatty Infrastructure, Inc. (BBII) and PCEP staff expect to resume foundation installations at the end of September.